KittysBaby/iNotebook/README.md

 # iNotebook
- in order to record daily life
+ In order to record daily life